Cherokee Nation (1794–1907): History

 The Cherokee called themselves the Ani-Yun' wiya.
-In their language; this meant "leading" or "principal" people.
+In their language, this meant "leading" or "principal" people.
 Before 1794, the Cherokee had no standing national government.
 Its people were highly decentralized and lived in bands and clans according to a matrilineal kinship system.
 The people lived in towns located in scattered autonomous tribal areas related by kinship throughout the southern Appalachia region.
 Various leaders were periodically appointed (by mutual consent of the towns) to represent the towns or bands to French, British and, later, United States authorities as was needed.
 The Cherokee knew this leader as "First Beloved Man" —or Uku.
 The English had translated this as "chief".

 The chief's function was to serve as focal point for negotiations with the encroaching Europeans.
 Hanging Maw was recognized as a chief by the United States government, but not by the majority of Cherokee peoples.

 At the end of the Cherokee–American wars (1794), Little Turkey was recognized as "Principal Chief of the Cherokee Nation" by all the towns.
-At that time, Cherokee communities continued in lands claimed by the states of North Carolina, South Carolina, Georgia, and the Overhill area, located in present-day eastern Tennessee.
+At that time, Cherokee communities were on lands claimed by the states of North Carolina, South Carolina, Georgia, and the Overhill area, located in present-day eastern Tennessee.

 The break-away Chickamauga band (or Lower Cherokee), under War Chief Dragging Canoe (Tsiyugunsini, 1738–1792), had retreated to and inhabited a mountainous area in what later became the northeastern part of the future state of Alabama.

 U.S. president George Washington sought to "civilize" the southeastern American Indians, through programs overseen by US Indian Agent Benjamin Hawkins.
 Facilitated by the destruction of many Indian towns during the American Revolutionary War, U.S. land agents encouraged Native Americans to abandon their historic communal-land tenure and settle on isolated subsistence farmsteads.
 Over-harvesting by the deerskin trade had brought white-tailed deer in the region to the brink of extinction.
 Americans introduced pig and cattle raising, and these animals replaced deer as the principal sources of meat.
 The Americans supplied the tribes with spinning wheels and cotton-seed, and men were taught to fence and plow the land.
 (In the Cherokee traditional division of labor, most cultivation for farming was done by women.)
 Women were instructed in weaving.
 Eventually, blacksmiths, gristmills and cotton plantations (along with slave labor) were established.

 Succeeding Little Turkey as Principal Chief were Black Fox (1801–1811) and Pathkiller (1811–1827), both former warriors of Dragging Canoe.
 "The separation", a phrase which the Cherokee used to describe the period after 1776, when the Chickamauga had left other bands that were in close proximity to Anglo-American settlements, officially ended at the Cherokee reunification council of 1809.